Constant-approximation algorithms for highly connected multi-dominating sets in unit disk graphs: Introduction

 After these previous studies, a natural question arises as to whether there is a constant-approximation algorithm for the unweighted $(k,m)$-CDS problem with $k \geq 4$, and for the weighted problem with $(k,m)\neq (1,1)$.
 For the unweighted problem, this question has been already addressed in both \cite{WangKAGLZW13} and \cite{Wang:2015}.
-We answer this question affirmatively.
-The main contribution of this paper is to present constant-approximation algorithms for both the unweighted and the weighted $(k,m)$-CDS problems when $k$ is a constant and $k \leq m$.